Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 How often should a formula-fed baby poop?

 Formula-fed babies tend to have poop that’s a bit darker and firmer than breastfed baby poop.
 Their poop may be the consistency of hummus, toothpaste or peanut butter, and the color can range from yellow to greenish-brown or tan.
 Formula-fed babies will likely poop at least once a day; if they don’t poop for two or more days, it could signal constipation.
 Equally important is the consistency of baby’s poop.
-“Log or pellet-like shapes could indicate constipation,” Swanson says.
+“Log- or pellet-like shapes could indicate constipation,” Swanson says.
 It’s important to address this with your pediatrician, since constipation could mean an allergy or be a sign that it’s time to try another brand of baby formula.

 When it comes to assessing potential health issues, a pediatrician often checks baby’s poop color.
 Before you panic, remember that what goes in must come out—especially for babies who are beginning to eat table food.
 In other words, if baby has beets for lunch, you’re probably going to see red in a few hours.
 Still, pediatricians agree it’s smart to keep tabs on the colors you see.
 If you do spot something unusual, bag up the diaper and bring it along to your appointment—it can help a doctor make an assessment.
-From green baby poop to red, orange, black and beyond, here’s what each baby poop color could mean:

 Green baby poop

 With formula-fed infants, it’s normal for baby poop to be a greenish-tan color.
 Sometimes the iron in baby formula can cause dark green baby poop and isn’t a reason for concern.
 Green baby poop might also signal teething or that baby is getting over a stomach bug.
 If baby has green poop and is also fussy at feedings or seems gassy and uncomfortable, it could be a sign they have a cow’s milk allergy and are reacting to the formula, Swanson says, which means you should consult your doctor about other options.
 For a breastfed baby, green baby poop might signal something else.
 “Bright green baby poop in a breastfed infant, especially if it’s frothy, may mean they’re getting too much foremilk and not enough of the fattier hindmilk,” Swanson says.
-Try keeping baby on one breast per feeding or hand express a bit of milk before letting them latch and see if this solves the problem.
+Try keeping baby on one breast per feeding or hand-express a bit of milk before letting them latch and see if this solves the problem.

 White baby poop

-If baby is still being breastfed or formula-fed, chalky, whitish or gray baby poop definitely warrants a call to the pediatrician, since it can be a sign the liver isn’t functioning the way it should be.
+Whether baby’s being breastfed or formula-fed, chalky, whitish or gray baby poop definitely warrants a call to the pediatrician, since it can be a sign the liver isn’t functioning the way it should be.

 Orange baby poop